managingwp/cloudflare-wordpress-rules/README.md

 This repository holds common Cloudflare WordPress Rules.

 # [cloudflare-protect-wordpress.md](cloudflare-protect-wordpress.md)
-Contains all of the Cloudflare WAF expression rules that I've created.
+* Contains all of the Cloudflare WAF expression rules that I've created.
+* It's regularly updated.
+* You can copy and paste the contents into the Cloudflare expression builder.

 # [cloudflare-wordpress-rules.sh](cloudflare-wordpress-rules.sh)
-Bash script to create Cloudflare WAF rules on a domain name through the Cloudflare API.
+* Bash script to create Cloudflare WAF rules on a domain name through the Cloudflare API.
+* In beta, so use at your own risk.

 ## Usage
 ```
-cloudflare-wordpress-rules <domain.com> <cmd> <id>
+Usage: cloudflare-wordpress-rules (-d|-dr) <domain.com> <command>

+Options
+   -d                         - Debug mode
+   -dr                        - Dry run, don't send to Cloudflare

 Commands
    create-rules <profile>     - Create rules on domain